Medieval & Digital Historian

 My primary research interest focuses on the interaction of divine and human agency.
-That research is currently situated within the context of a model of episcopal power that manifests in Western Europe between 500 and 1200 C.E.
+That research is currently situated within the context of a model of episcopal power that manifests in Western Europe between 500 and 1200 C.E..
+This examination of gesta episcoporum (“deeds of bishops”) and bishop’s lives uses corpus linguistics, spatial history and coding schematics to understand how these deeds demonstrate an integration of divine and human agency in conflict resolution.
 In addition to interests in early medieval European history, I have two pedagogical and research focuses outside of Europe: early Islamic and Middle Eastern history and world history prior to 1500 C.E.
 Finally, my research interests also extend to pedagogy.
-In-classroom training under Leah Shopkow, a PI for Indiana University’s History Learning Project, has given me direct experience with both the process and importance of pedagogical research in the discipline of history.
+In-classroom work with Indiana University’s History Learning Project has given me direct experience with both the process and importance of pedagogical research in the discipline of history.

 Prior to returning to the scholarly world, I spent ten years managing Web sites and the technical and creative people responsible for creating those Web sites.
 This technology background has heavily influenced both my scholarship and my teaching.
 For more, see a series about the digital tools I use to assist me in reading, writing, teaching and living, and a resources page for the AHA’s Getting Started in Digital History workshop.